dotnet/docs-aspire/docs/get-started/aspire-overview.md

 // Add the frontend project to the application and configure it to use the
 // Redis server, defined as a referenced dependency. builder.AddProject<Projects.MyFrontend>("frontend")
-       .WithReference(cache);
+       .WithReference(cache)
+       .WaitFor(cache);
 ```

 For more information, see [.NET Aspire orchestration overview](../fundamentals/app-host-overview.md).

 > [!IMPORTANT]
-> The call to `AddRedis` creates a new Redis container in your local dev environment.
-If you'd rather use an existing Redis instance, you can use the `AddConnectionString` method to reference an existing connection string.
+> The call to <xref:Aspire.Hosting.RedisBuilderExtensions.AddRedis*> creates a new Redis container in your local dev environment.
+If you'd rather use an existing Redis instance, you can use the <xref:Aspire.Hosting.ParameterResourceBuilderExtensions.AddConnectionString*> method to reference an existing connection string.
 For more information, see [Reference existing resources](../fundamentals/app-host-overview.md#reference-existing-resources).

 ## .NET Aspire integrations